7:00 AM – 7:30 AM Breakfast and Registration

 Chapel Hill, North Carolina

-The goal of the proposed symposium is to update clinicians caring for such patients regarding the latest data on the management of patients with second-line failure and beyond, and to equip them with practical strategies to select appropriate regimens and optimize outcomes among such patients.
+The goal of the symposium is to update clinicians on the latest data on optimal management of patients with second-line ART failure and beyond, and to equip them with practical strategies to select appropriate regimens and optimize outcomes among such patients.

 This program is intended for physicians and other healthcare providers who care for patients living with HIV.